datvu352k4/humanoid_g1_ws/README.md

 - $z$ is the current base height.
 - $z_{ref}$ is the target height specified in the commands.

-#### 4. **Pose Similarity Reward**
+#### 3.4.4 **Pose Similarity Reward**

-To keep the robot's joint poses close to a default configuration, a penalty is applied for large deviations from the default joint positions:
+To keep the robot's joint poses close to a natural configuration, an L1-norm penalty is applied to joint deviations:

 ```math
 R_{pose\_similarity} = \|q - q_{default}\|^2